 - Sony Smart TV

 - Samsung Smart TV

 - LG Smart TV

-Unlike the Netflix Australia launch, which saw a fraction of the library migrated to our shores, the Australian Disney Plus library actually has more of the major Marvel, Star Wars and Pixar movies than the U.S.
+Unlike the Netflix Australia launch, which saw a fraction of the library migrated to our shores, the Australian Disney+ library actually has more TV shows and movies in Australia than it does in the US.

 Your data cap will also be thanking Disney because not only can you download TV shows and movies on your home WiFi network, you can also select Standard, Medium or High for the download file size and quality.
 So if you're running low on data, you can opt for the lower quality download.